 The value estimate is based on the assumption that the property is not negatively affected by the existence of hazardous substances or detrimental conditions.
 The appraiser is not qualified in this field and recommends a study be performed by a professional in this field if the client so chooses.

 DESCRIPTION OF IMPROVEMENTS

-The subject site is improved with a commercial building containing 7,581 square feet.
+The subject site is improved with a metal warehouse building of approximately 4,800 square feet.

 The specific construction details are as follows:

 Foundation